Secret Sauce and Claim Jumper trails

 reinforced with road-base crush -- so your tires won't dig into the fresh

-trailhead, is the return path for the Claim Jumper trail on your
+trailhead, the Claim Jumper trail is on your

 right.
 Keep straight for